ZHANG-zzt/Fine-tuning-Data/README.md

 * Training dataset: /datasets/generated_trajectory_data2.json
 * Test dataset： /datasets/test_questions2.csv

-You should refer to your own file path and modify the model's input path accordingly.
+First, you should refer to your own file path and modify the model's input path accordingly.
 ```
 model_name = "your_model_path";
 ...